2004 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 2004 Summer Olympics.

 The Olympic flame burns in the Athens Olympic Stadium cauldron, during the opening ceremonies of the 2004 Summer Olympics.

 The 2004 Summer Olympics, officially known as the Games of the XXVIII Olympiad, were a summer multi-sport event held in Athens, the capital city of Greece, from 13 to 29 August 2004.
 A total of 10,625 athletes from a record 201 countries represented by National Olympic Committees (NOC) participated in these games.
-The games featured featured 301 events in 28 sports and 39 disciplines, including the Olympic debuts of women's wrestling and women's sabre.
+The games featured 301 events in 28 sports and 39 disciplines, including the Olympic debuts of women's wrestling and women's sabre.
 Kiribati and Timor Leste competed for the first time in these Olympic Games.
 It was the second time after 1896 that Athens had hosted the Summer Olympics in the modern era.

 Athletes from 74 countries won at least one medal and 56 of them won at least one gold medal.
 The United States led the medal table both in number of gold medals won and in overall medals, winning 36 and 101 respectively.
 It was the third consecutive Summer Olympic Games that the United States led the medal count in both gold and overall medals.
 The United Arab Emirates, Paraguay and Eritrea won their first ever Olympic medals.
 Israel, Chile, Dominican Republic, Georgia, Chinese Taipei and the United Arab Emirates won their first Olympic gold medals.
 American swimmer Michael Phelps won the most gold medals among individual participants with six and the most total medals with eight (six gold and two bronze), equalling the record held by Soviet gymnast Alexander Dityatin in 1980 for the most medals won at an Olympic Games.

 During and after the Games, some athletes who were caught doping, or tested positive for banned substances, were disqualified from competition and had their medals rescinded.